-Based on current plans, we believe that it will have sufficient cash resources to fund operations at least through the end of June 2005 and to complete the current Phase lb/IIa and Phase II clinical trial program, complete the Phase II clinical trials of phenoxodiol as a monotherapy in early stage cancer which commenced at Yale New Haven Hospital, and to Complete the Phase II clinical trials of phenoxodiol in combinational therapy with other anti-cancer drugs for late stage chemo-resistant tumors which also commenced at Yale New Haven Hospital.
-Ongoing operations through the conduct of the clinical trial program will continue to consume cash resources without generating revenues.
+Based on current plans, the Company believes that it will have sufficient cash resources to fund operations at least through the end of June 2005 and to complete the current Phase lb/IIa and Phase II clinical trial program, complete the Phase II clinical trials of phenoxodiol as a monotherapy in early stage cancer which commenced at Yale New Haven Hospital, and to Complete the Phase II clinical

 If the Phase III clinical program, which is a multi-center study measuring efficacy in a large number of patients is undertaken, additional funds will be required to complete the program.
-We are not able to reasonably estimate at this time either the amount required or when that amount will need to be raised.
+The Company is not able to reasonably estimate at this time either the amount required or when that amount will need to be raised.
 This will to a large extent be influenced by the number of patients enrolled in the trial, which can only be determined accurately upon completion of Phase II trials.
-If the Phase II trials are successful we will seek to raise the funds required to complete Phase III trials or enter into a collaborative arrangement with a major pharmaceutical company.
+If the Phase II trials are successful the Company will seek to raise the funds required to complete Phase III trials or enter into a collaborative arrangement with a major pharmaceutical company.

-We must pay amounts to Novogen under the license agreement with Novogen when certain milestones are met.
-For details of the amounts payable see "Certain Relationships and Related Transactions," included in this prospectus.
+The Company must pay amounts to Novogen under the license agreement with Novogen when certain milestones are met.
+For details of the amounts payable see Note 7 to the Financial Statements, "Related Party Transactions", included under Item 8.

-We do not intend to incur any significant capital expenditures in the foreseeable future.
+The Company does not intend to incur any significant capital expenditures in the foreseeable future.